nikosath/thecosmicbang-rdbms-mysql/README.md

+# Description
-# My solutions to the MySQL task assignments for the Full Stack Developer training program (by The Cosmic Bang)
+My solutions to the MySQL task assignments for the Full Stack Developer training program of TheCosmicBang.